brenobeirigo/mod/README.md

 | OPTIMAL         | 2     | Model was solved to optimality (subject to tolerances)  and an optimal solution is available.|
 | INFEASIBLE      | 3     | Model was proven to be infeasible.|
 | INF_OR_UNBD     | 4     | Model was proven to be either infeasible or unbounded.|

+### Gurobi method
+Algorithm used to solve continuous models or the root node of a MIP model ([info](https://www.gurobi.com/documentation/8.1/refman/method.html#parameter:Method)).
+Options are:
+ * -1=automatic
+ * 0=primal simplex
+ * 1=dual simplex
+ * 2=barrier
+ * 3=concurrent
+ * 4=deterministic concurrent
+ * 5=deterministic concurrent simplex

+Example:

+    m.setParam("Method", 1)

+### Gurobi MIP focus
+If you believe the solver is having no trouble finding good quality solutions, and wish to focus more attention on proving optimality, select MIPFocus=2.
+If the best objective bound is moving very slowly (or not at all), you may want to try MIPFocus=3 to focus on the bound ([info](https://www.gurobi.com/documentation/8.1/refman/mipfocus.html)).

+If you are more interested in finding feasible solutions quickly, you can select MIPFocus=1.

+Example:

+    m.setParam("MIPFocus", 1)